vanvalenlab/bebi205/README.md

 If you'd like to develop on and build the bebi205 book, you should:

 - Clone this repository and run
-- Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+- Run `pip install requirements-book.txt` (it is recommended you do this within a virtual environment)
 - (Recommended) Remove the existing `bebi205/_build/` directory
 - Run `jupyter-book build bebi205/`